Frequently Asked Questions

-Unless you need a unique bike in limited supply (fat tire, plus, carbon fiber bike), or if you're going on a multi-day trip or participating in a special event like a triathlon and so need to be assured a very specific bike will be here for that event when you arrive, a reservation is not needed.
-Even people who reserve bikes often switch to a different bike once they see the selection person.
+Unless you need a unique bike in limited supply (fat tire, plus, carbon fiber bike), or if you're going on a multi-day trip or participating in a special event like a triathlon and need to be assured a very specific bike will be here for that event when you arrive, a reservation is not needed.
+Even people who reserve bikes often switch to a different bike after they arrive.
 Reservations for a three hour ride on the Coastal Trail are never necessary.
 We have more than 175 bikes and we never run out.
 When you get here we will collaborate with you on the numerous options available.
-Then after testing one, or two, or how ever many bikes that interest you, you decide which one you like the best.
+Then after testing as many bikes as you like, select the one that fits and works best for you.
+We suggest bikes and you decide which one to rent..

 To see photos and specs of almost all of our bikes hover on "Rental Bikes" in the menu then choose by bike type in the drop-down menu.
 If you see something you might like, instead of calling, please email your choice to [email protected] along with your height and weight and we will confirm availability and provide a written confirmation.
 There is no deposit to reserve a bike.
 However if you need to cancel please let us know.
 When you arrive if you prefer a different bike you can switch.

 Also, big groups (ten or more people) should send an email so we can be prepared with additional staff and/or by pre-positioning bikes outside in front of the store.